 Counterpoint:

-That’s exactly what makes it a powerful mission.
-A good mission isn’t a checklist—it’s a vision.
+That’s exactly what makes it a mission rather than a checklist.

-These values are intentionally broad so they can stretch across generations.
-The tools—laws, policies, amendments—can change.
-The mission stays the same.
+The values are intentionally broad so they can stretch across generations.
+Laws, policies, and amendments change.
+The mission does not.

 Argument:

-The Preamble was created by white, male property owners who excluded women, enslaved people, and Indigenous peoples.
-Can we really take it as a unifying mission?
+The Preamble was written by white, male property owners in a society that permitted slavery and restricted full political participation to a narrow few.
+Can it really function as a unifying mission?

 Counterpoint:

-We don’t uphold the Preamble because the founders lived it.
-We uphold it because they didn’t—and because we must.
+We don’t uphold the Preamble because the founders lived up to it fully.
+We uphold it because they understood they hadn’t—and because the responsibility for closing that gap was intentionally passed on.

 Argument: